Oak Ridge Fourth of July fireworks event canceled

-OAK RIDGE, Tenn.
-(WVLT) — The City of Oak Ridge announced its annual Fourth of July fireworks display has been canceled in 2020.
+The City of Oak Ridge announced its annual Fourth of July fireworks display has been canceled in 2020.

 “Due to so many challenges this year, it is a great opportunity to spend time with family and friends in a home environment,” Oak Ridge City Manager Mark Watson said.